By Gray Elkington – Little Rissington Parish Councillor, and Rissy resident since 1959.

 Patrolling is not suitable for young unaccompanied children.
 Walking the roads requires volunteers with road sense, who know how to keep themselves safe and avoid getting in the way of people using the road – who we need on our side.
 The need to slot patrols around the weather means it is actually ideal for adults who control their own diary, who have retired or who work or study from home.

-There are two circuits, each covering about half the parish’s road network, the West Circuit and the East Circuit.
-West (3 miles) takes 60-80 minutes, East (2.5 miles) takes 50-70 minutes.
+There are two circuits, each covering about half the parish’s 3.6 mile road network, the West Circuit and the East Circuit.
+West (a 3-mile walk) takes 60-80 minutes, East (a 2.5-mile walk) takes 50-70 minutes.

 I hope you are tempted to take part.
 If so, please contact me using the form on this page and I will explain what’s involved and give you a litter picker, a hi-vis vest and some useful tips.

 Before volunteering you may want to see how much litter we normally pick up during a patrol.
-If so, go here for photos of hauls dating back to November 2018 – the password is “litter”.
-The page is updated periodically.
+If so, go here for photos of hauls dating back to November 2018.

 Our need for volunteers is constant so the fact this was written in 2019 doesn’t mean we couldn’t accommodate another volunteer today.